Experience curve effect: Wright's law unit cost curve

 These effects are often expressed graphically.
 The curve is plotted with the cumulative units produced on the horizontal axis and unit cost on the vertical axis.
 The BCG group used the value of b to name a given industry curve.
 Thus a curve showing a 15% cost reduction for every doubling of output was called an "85% experience curve".

+A 2013 study compared six models using historical cost and production data for 62 technologies.
+In hindcasting tests, which used earlier observations to predict later costs, Wright’s law performed best (although its advantage over a generalized Moore’s law was small).

 Reasons for the effect

 The primary reason for why experience and learning curve effects apply is the complex processes of learning involved.
 As discussed in the Learning curve article, learning generally begins with making successively larger finds and then successively smaller ones.
 The equations for these effects come from the usefulness of mathematical models for certain somewhat predictable aspects of those generally non-deterministic processes.